Sigmmma/c20/src/content/h3odst/h3odst-ek/readme.md

 ## Sapien

-* Additional FMOD banks will no longer stop working after a map reset.
+* Additional FMOD banks no longer stops working after a map reset.

 ## Standalone

-* Additional FMOD banks will no longer stop working after a map reset.
+* Additional FMOD banks no longer stops working after a map reset.
 * Firefight maps can now be successfully launched from the main menu.
+* The mission The Storm is no longer soft locked after the first area.

 # Major changes from H2
 Naturally there is multitude of changes compared to H2 as the engine underwent a major revision, this document endeavours to list the major ones.